FASM

 FASM (flat assembler) is an assembler for x86 processors.
 It supports Intel-style assembly language on the IA-32 and x86-64 computer architectures.
 It claims high speed, size optimizations, operating system (OS) portability, and macro abilities.
 It is a low-level assembler and intentionally uses very few command-line options.
 It is free and open-source software.

 All versions of FASM can directly output any of the following: flat "raw" binary (usable also as MS-DOS COM executable or SYS driver), objects: Executable and Linkable Format (ELF) or Common Object File Format (COFF) (classic or MS-specific), or executables in either MZ, ELF, or Portable Executable (PE) format (including WDM drivers, allows custom MZ DOS stub).
-An unofficial port targeting the ARM architecture (FASMARM) also exists.
+An unofficial port targeting the ARM architecture also exists.

 History

 The project was started in 1999 by Tomasz Grysztar, a.k.a.
 Privalov, at that time an undergraduate student of mathematics from Poland.
 It was released publicly in March 2000.
 FASM is completely written in assembly language and comes with full source.
 It is self-hosting and has been able to assemble itself since version 0.90 (May 4, 1999).

 FASM originally ran in 16-bit flat real mode.
 32-bit support was added and then supplemented with optional DPMI support.
 Designed to be easy to port to any operating system with flat 32-bit addressing, it was ported to Windows, then Linux.